 "Oh, Eve, are you sure?" the woman said.

 "It's all right, some soldier gave it to me, but I don't eat chocolate anyway."

 "You're a right smasher, Eve, you really are."

 "Look at those two smiling faces.
 That's worth a lot more than a bar of chocolate."
-She rang the bell.
+She rang the internal electric bell to signal the driver to move off.
 "Come on, Charlie, let's get finished."
 No sooner had she cleared the words from her mouth than the air raid sirens began whining for the second time that day.
 All her passengers began hurrying to the public air-raid shelter.
 Eve looked towards the sky.
 "London again," she muttered to herself.
 "They probably won't bomb us out here again."
 She looked over at the old shoe factory that received a string of enemy bombs as she was setting off home two days before.
 "Nah, probably not."

 After cashing in the day's takings, Eve set off on her bicycle to the small Kent village where she lived.
 She spent the late afternoon with Johnny, her boyfriend, in The Fox Inn before heading out of the village and down the lane for some tea at the farmhouse where Johnny lived with his parents.
 They climbed over a gate and set off on the shortcut across the corner of a field to the farmyard.
 The noise of the aircraft way above them was evident though neither of them mentioned it until they could hear the rumble of distant explosions away in the capital.